Neoclassical economics: Evolution

+Periodization

-The evolution of neoclassical economics can be divided into three phases.
-The first phase (= a pre-Keynesian phase) is dated between the initial forming of neoclassical economics (the second half of the nineteenth century) and the arrival of Keynesian economics in the 1930s.
-The second phase is dated between the year 1940 and the half of the 1970s.
-During this era, Keynesian economics was dominating the world's economy but neoclassical economics did not cease to exist.
-It continued in the development of its microeconomics theory and began creating its own macroeconomics theory.
+The evolution of neoclassical economics is sometimes divided into three phases.

+The pre-Keynesian phase began when neoclassical economics initially formed (in the second half of the nineteenth century) and continued until the arrival of Keynesian economics in the 1930s.

+The Keynesian phase occurred from 1940 through the first half of the 1970s.
+During this era, Keynesian economics dominated the world's economy but neoclassical economics did not cease to exist.
+It continued in the development of its microeconomic theory and began creating its own macroeconomic theory.
 The development of the neoclassical macroeconomic theory was based on the development of the quantity theory of money and the theory of distribution.
 One of the products of the second phase was the Neoclassical synthesis, representing a special combination of neoclassical microeconomics and Keynesian macroeconomics.

-The third phase began in the 1970s and is labeled as the neoclassical renaissance, the revival of neoclassical economics.
-During this era, Neo-Keynesian economics was in crisis, which encouraged the creation of new neoclassical lines of thoughts such as Monetarism, New classical macroeconomics, Supply-side economics, or the Public choice theory.
-Despite the diverse focus and approach of these theories, they are all based on the theoretic and methodologic principles of traditional neoclassical economics.
+The third phase began in the 1970s when neoclassical schools of thoughts such as Monetarism and New classical macroeconomics were developed and rose to prominence.
+Despite the diverse focus and approach of these theories, they are all based on the theoretical and methodological principles of traditional neoclassical economics.